Alejok28/posts-react/README.md

 the user interface is made with [Semantic-UI](https://github.com/Semantic-Org/Semantic-UI).

 To see the project:
-1. clone the repository
+1. clone the repository.
-2. run "npm install"
+2. run "npm install".
+3. run "npm start".